Guides

 756

 This diagram represents the necessity for deploying VAs at multiple offices.
-When using Cisco Umbrella, DNS queries will always route to the closest Umbrella datacenter.
+When using Cisco Umbrella, DNS queries will always route to the closest Umbrella data center.

 Single DNS Egress